bcallender/AllAboard/README.md

   more consistent.
 - Use SharedStatic to make the maximum dwell delay configurable in settings (thanks @Nullpinter!).
 Now users can set a fixed maximum dwell delay (in in-game minutes) for each transit family (bus, train), after which boarding will be forced to end.
-By default, this is set to **5** in-game minutes for buses/trains, but each is configurable separately.
+By default, this is set to a conservative **8** in-game minutes for buses/trains, but each is configurable separately.
-  You might want to tune the value higher if you see cims being left behind too often, or have a huge city.
+  You might want to tune the value higher if you see cims being left behind too often, or lower, if you have a high number of vehicles on a line.

 ### Technical Details